-Impossible Cheeseburger Pie gets a wholesome, from-scratch twist with seasoned ground beef, grated cheddar cheese, and a topping made with whole wheat flour instead of Bisquick!
+Impossible Cheeseburger Pie is a wholesome, from-scratch twist on the classic featuring seasoned ground beef, grated cheddar cheese, and a homemade topping made with whole wheat flour and NO Bisquick!

 Cheeseburger Pie is a hit with picky kids, and adults happen to love it, too.
 It’s simple, with flavors that are familiar in a slightly different form.
 It’s a quick and easy-to-assemble dinner for those busy weeknights.
 And it’s easy to dress up or dress down!
 A few ideas…